 After having conducted an independent study with two leading accounting firms as well as a survey of the top venture capitalists in America, Angel Kings is now ranked top in its class.

-We've created a ranking of the best crowdfunding startup equity websites.
+We've also created an extended ranking of the best crowdfunding startup equity websites, which you can see below.
 Angel investing used to be the sole province of the fabulously rich and extremely well-connected.
 But, online crowdfunding technology paired with relaxed investing rules under the JOBS Act means that the chance to fund the next disruptive start-up is more accessible than ever.
 If you're interested in getting into the game, one of these top sites may be the right pick for you.

 With an average investment between $3000 and $5000, investors are able to diversify to increase rewards and minimize risk.
 According to the platform, an investor who had put money into every company on the platform last year would see a 104.8% return.
 But, with a carry of up to 30%, fees may take a significant bite out of profits.
 At the current time, they are still only working with accredited investors.

 This platform originated from the United Kingdom.
 Seedrs provides an opportunity for localized businesses to raise money through equity crowdfunding.
 They offer quirky investments in startups like AdLudio (the first crowdfunding convertible online note) and Maily which is a really interesting email app for kids.
 The Seedrs team - Jeff Lynn (CEO) and Carlos Silva (President) plan on launching in the United States very soon.